patrickdicks/patrickdicks/README.md

 ## Hello, World! :wave: :earth_americas:
 Hi, there!
 My name's Patrick.
 I'm a Software Engineer who enjoys finding innovative solutions to challenging problems.
-Feel free to take a look around my repositories and reach out to me if you have any questions.
+Feel free to take a look around my repositories and reach out to me if you have any questions or suggestions.

 * **Languages** :snake:
   * C, C++, C#, Java, JavaScript, HTML, Python, and SQL.